sologenic/sologenic-nft-sdk/README.md

-# Sologenic NFT Minter
+# Sologenic NFT SDK

-This library was created to automate up to an extent the minting of NFTs.
+This library is to (bulk) mint NFTs on the Sologenic NFT marketplace (sologenic.org/nfts/marketplace).

+After the minting process is completed, the NFTs will take a few minutes show up in the marketplace.

-DUE TO THE REQUIREMENTS OF USING THE WALLET SECRET, IT IS NOT RECOMMENDED TO USE THIS LIBRARY CLIENT SIDE.
+DUE TO THE REQUIREMENTS OF USING THE WALLET SECRET, DO NOT USE THIS LIBRARY AT THE CLIENT SIDE !!!!!!!!!!

 ```
-npm i sologenic-nft-minter
+npm i sologenic-nft-manager
 ```

 ## Contents